Spring Pop-Up Series

 Reception: Friday, May 30, 6-8 pm

-co-organized by Jorge Rios
+presented by HIERRO, organized by Jorge Rios

 Recently founded in New York City, HIERRO is an artist-driven curatorial platform dedicated to short-term exhibitions of consequence.
 Our ethos is built around the longstanding history of artists who self-organize with the desire of questioning traditional modes of showing work.
 We imagine ourselves as a painters’ punk rock band channeling a DIY sensibility.